renan-alm/renan-alm/README.md

 # Hi there 👋
-I'm a DevOps Engineer and IT Evangelist.
-I'm a true believer that Developer Experience (DX) is the key to producing quality code and running efficient organizations.
+I'm a DevOps Engineer and IT Evangelist. \
+I truly believe that a great Developer Experience (DX) is essential for creating quality code and running efficient organizations

 <!--
 - 🔭 I’m currently working on ...